 The health and wellness of every Grinnell College student are of the utmost importance.
 Because of this, the College has several health compliance requirements that all incoming students are required to meet.
-All first-year students must complete the required health forms and submit them to Student Health and Wellness (SHAW) by July 15, 2022.
-Students will not be eligible to register for classes until all forms and immunization requirements are submitted and complete.
-Note that students are not allowed to register for classes until they arrive on campus.
+All first-year students should complete the required health forms and submit them to Student Health and Wellness (SHAW) by July 15, 2022.
+SHAW understands that some students will not be able to complete everything before the July 15 deadline due to insurance and immunization availability.
+Students will not be eligible to register for spring semester classes until all forms and immunization requirements are submitted and completed.
+Upon arrival to campus, any student who does not have their health requirements completed will be required to meet with a SHAW provider to discuss and schedule any missing requirements.

 If your doctor’s office does not have a required immunization, we suggest contacting your local public health department or local pharmacy.
 International students whose countries do not provide certain immunizations will have an opportunity to schedule needed vaccines upon arrival.
 Please message the nursing team through the health portal with questions or concerns.

-COVID-19 Vaccination Requirement: Grinnell College requires COVID-19 vaccination and booster for all students.
-Students must be two (2) weeks past their final dose before arriving on campus.
+COVID-19 Vaccination Encouraged: Grinnell College strongly encourages COVID-19 vaccination and booster for all students.

 Exemptions: If you request to waive your required immunizations based on a medical or religious exemption, please download and complete one of the below forms.
 Email SHAW the completed documentation to officially submit this request.
 Please note that these exemption requests will be considered on a case-by-case basis and in consultation with SHAW’s medical director.